-Chocolate Walnut Cookie Dough Balls – If you love chocolate and eating raw cookie dough – you’ve come to the right spot!
+Chocolate Walnut Cookie Dough Balls - If you love chocolate and eating raw cookie dough - you've come to the right spot!
 These little morsels of chocolatey goodness will fulfill your cravings.
-(Plus, they’re super nutritious and easy to make!)
+Plus, they're super nutritious and easy to make!
+(Skip to recipe.)

 I still can't bring myself to eat raw cookie dough . . . but boy-oh-boy, can I devour these flourless cookie dough balls.
 And who would think that this chocolate walnut cookie recipe is nutritious too!